shaiguitar/haml-i18n-extractor/README.md

 ## Usage

-You can use the binary which is an interactive prompting mode included in this library, or just use the code directly.
-See below for more examples.
+You can use the binary which has an interactive (prompting) and non-interactive mode included in this library.
+You should be able to use the code directly as a lib too.

 ## Examples